Marmeus/Kali-Booster/README.md

 -  **allportsUDP**: Obtains all opened UDP ports from the specified hosts.
 -  **puertos**: Sends to your clipboard all opened ports obtained from the stored output of **allports** and **allportsUDP**.
 A file must be specified.
 -  **portsDepth**: Scan the specified ports to the specified IPs.
--  **vulns**: Run the vulns nmap scripts against the specified hosts.
+-  **vulns**: Run the vulns Nmap scripts against the specified hosts.

 # New Wordlists